 Below: Small tools at Day's Knob left, at Nichols find site right:

 In itself, the seemingly obsessive incorporation of the bird form into even the smallest tools strongly suggests that the people occupying both Day's Knob and the Nichols site were of the same culture.
 But the similarities by no means end at that point.
 Sig- nificant among many other features common to both locations are the bird figures fashioned of clay.

-Below: Clay bird at Day's Knob left, at Nichols site right.
-Note that both display the recurring theme of one bird carrying another on its back.
+Below: Clay figure at Day's Knob left, at Nichols site right.
+Note that both display the recurring theme of one creature with another on its back.

 Below: The bird-human face appears at both sites with the full set of characteristic features: a bird emerging from the mouth, one resting on top of the head, and the eye and the ear in the form of a bird - Day's Knob left (shown reversed for comparison), Nichols site right.

 Below: The bird-human in simplified form (mouth and eye only) appears consistently on hand tools both at Day's Knob (left) and at the Nichols site (right).

 Larry was very helpful in accelerating this author's understanding of the overall phe- nomenon.
 Early on, this author became aware of an apparent bird motif in much of the Day's Knob assemblage, mainly in the apparently decorative objects and in the larger tools and sculptures.
 Larry mentioned noticing the bird form in even his smallest tools, causing this author, whose intelligence is of the persistent but slow and plodding variety, to look more closely at his own material and recognize the incredible (and now rather obvious) fact that these people incorporated zoomorphic images either explicitly or abstractly into much of what they made.
 Awareness of the ubiquitousness of the bird theme quickly led to recognition of the bird-human motif in many worked stones that had been thought to possibly represent animals.